 “We will also have a bake sale and Freshies will sell healthy drinks.”
 She added.

-It promises to be a fun event for all ages, that also educates and raises the level of awareness about the disease and how in impacts both individuals battling it, along with the community at large.
+It promises to be a fun event for all ages that also educates and raises the level of awareness about the disease and how it impacts both individuals battling it, along with the community at large.
 There will be many different ways to raise awareness should you attend the event, you might be someone that wants to look into something similar to these cancer wristbands from SleekWristbands or other items that can be used and shared with family and friends to improve the reach and support of those suffering from cancer.

 “One of my objectives has been to make this event educational as well, especially in regards to the variety of restorative therapies available to our community.”
 Susan explained. ” We already have several vendors signed up, bringing display tables to help illustrate their discussions about what they do.”